VidAIze/NextJS-Convex-Clerk-Starter-Templete/README.md

 3. Clone the template
 4. Initialize a new git repository
 5. Update the package.json with your project name
+6. **Automatically install dependencies using your preferred package manager**

 #### Method 2: Manual Installation